Skip to main content

 There have been reports of serious cardiovascular reactions, including ventricular arrhythmias and myocardial infarctions, in patients using phenylephrine 10%.
 These episodes, some fatal, have usually occurred in patients with pre-existing cardiovascular diseases.
 Phenylephrine Hydrochloride Ophthalmic Solution, USP 2.5% should be used in these patients.

-5.3 Elevation in Blood Pressure
+5.3 Elevation of Blood Pressure

 A significant elevation in blood pressure is not common but has been reported following conjunctival instillation of recommended doses of phenylephrine 10%.
 The risk is less with phenylephrine 2.5%.
-Caution should be exercised with the use of phenylephrine 10% in pediatric patients less than 5 years of age and patients with hyperthyroidism or cardiovascular disease.
+Caution should be exercised with the use of phenylephrine 10% in pediatric patients less than 5 years of age and patients with hyperthyroidism, or cardiovascular disease.
 The post-treatment blood pressure of patients with cardiac and endocrine diseases and any patients who develop symptoms should be carefully monitored.

 5.4 Rebound Miosis